mstevens5/333_A2_Usage/README.md

 videoinfo
 ```

-4. Observe the output to determine possible screen resolutions supported.
+4. Observe the output to determine possible screen resolutions supported (the screenshot from step 4 shows my output).
 5. Then reboot via:

 ```sh